thewhiteh4t/seeker/sendToTelegramBot.md

 ## Seeker part
 Append the token of the first step and the chat id of the second one, separated with `:`, the string should have 2 colons symbols `:` (including one existing in the token).

-Either use `--telegram` seeker argument or `TELEGRAM` ENV variable to provide the appended content.
+Either use `--telegram` seeker argument or `TELEGRAM` environment variable to provide the appended content.

 Then all information/result will be send to you via the telegram bot